SC-SGS/PLSSVM/README.md

 - for NVIDIA GPUs:  [Your GPU Compute Capability](https://developer.nvidia.com/cuda-gpus)
 - for AMD GPUs: [clang AMDGPU backend usage](https://llvm.org/docs/AMDGPUUsage.html)
 - for Intel GPUs and CPUs: [Ahead of Time Compilation](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-dpcpp-cpp-compiler-dev-guide-and-reference/top/compilation/ahead-of-time-compilation.html) and [Intel graphics processor table](https://dgpu-docs.intel.com/devices/hardware-table.html)

+If the `PLSSVM_TARGET_PLATFORMS` options isn't set during the CMake invocation and isn't set as environment variable, CMake tries to execute the above script and uses its output to automatically set the `PLSSVM_TARGET_PLATFORMS`.
+This, however, requires the Python packages to be installed.

 #### Optional CMake Options